mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :align: center

      Pixhawk 4 GPS

-(updated)
-  .. admonition:: todo

-     replace with higher resolution picture and make sure the picture cropped (as to delete the grey bottom reactangle)

 * **Motors**: when a voltage is supplied these rotate their propellors at a desired speed command proportianal to the applied voltage.